gotbahn/flex-box-grid/README.md

 - Rows must be placed within a <code>.container</code> with predefined paddings that equal half column gutter.
 - Use rows .row to create horizontal groups of columns.
-- Content should be placed within columns with classes <code>.XS-n, .S-n, .M-n, .L-n, .XL-n</code> where n is columns number from 1 to 12 (by default).
+- Content should be placed within columns with classes <code>.X-n, .S-n, .M-n, .L-n, .XL-n</code> where n is columns number from 1 to 12 (by default).
 - Columns create gutters (gaps between column content) via padding.
 That padding is offset in rows for the first and last column via negative margin on <code>.row</code>, by default it's 10px.

 ```html